better-world-collective/better-world-collective.github.io/index.md

 have blue skies now that drastically fewer cars and planes are polluting our environment.
 It also showed that people who chronically live with bad air are much more likely to be negatively impacted by the coronavirus.

-We can take the lessons learned during the pandemic and reduce our impact on our planet?
-How can we commute less?
-Can we have more online meetings and travel less to business meetings?
-What sustainable technologies can we invest in to displace the polluting technologies?
+We can take the lessons learned during the pandemic and reduce our impact on our planet.
+We should commute less, have more online meetings and travel to fewer business meetings.
+Let us invest in sustainable technologies that displace the polluting technologies.

 Now that many sectors of greenhouse gas emitting industries are idled, we’ve drastically reduced our global carbon footprint.
-We must work hard to keep our CO2 emissions as low as possible as we return to a post Coronavirus world.
+We must work hard to keep our polluting emissions as low as possible as we return to a post Coronavirus world.
 We must protect our air, our oceans, our forests and our topsoil -- we can no longer steal from mother nature.
 We must invest in sustainable solutions so that we can care for mother nature.
 It is our only choice if we wish to survive as a species.